Preventing Fentanyl Deaths: A Guide to Naloxone Access, Education, and Policy Solutions

 Education and Prevention

 Effective overdose prevention starts with honest conversations.
 Men particularly resist discussions about substance use disorder and mental health.
 This silence kills.
 Families need direct information about how many deaths from fentanyl occur annually and what counterfeit pills look like.
 Community education programs should target workplaces and organizations where men gather.
+For men in the Phoenix metro area looking for a structured place to break that silence in person, our intensive outpatient program in Scottsdale brings men together several days a week for the kind of honest conversation overdose prevention actually depends on.

 Policy Solutions That Work